 We have provided language labs computers, some 300,000 books, medical supplies, wells, water purifiers, farm animals, diesel generators and many other needs.

 In such a short period of time, Homes of Hope India-US has made a profound difference in the lives of thousands of children and young women.
 And our future could not be brighter, as more people learn about our work and join in.
 And just to think: it all started with a little girl’s smile.

-And because an Enchanting Travels driver was willing to go off the usual path and open up the real India to us.
+And because an Enchanting Travels chauffeur was willing to go off the usual path and open up the real India to us.